qt37t247/German_cockroach_ddRAD/README.md

 Sequencing reads are archived in NCBI under Bioproject PRJNA1099617.
 Uploading not complete yet, will let you know!!!

-To download the data, you may use the command below:
+To download the data, you may use the command below (install relevant NCBI tools accordingly):

 ```bash
 project='PRJNA1099617'